tigerting98/tolekos-tale/README.md

 ## Proposed Level of Achievement: Artemis

 ## Motivation
 As avid gamers, we always wanted to make video games.
-The game we are currently thinking of is a 2D vertical shooter game, or more commonly known as a bullet hell game.
-Having played games from the franchise Touhou Project created by Team Shanghai Alice, it inspired us to make a game similar to those found in Touhou Project.
+The game we are currently thinking of is a **2D vertical shooter game**, or more commonly known as a **bullet hell game**.
+Having played games from the franchise **Touhou Project** created by **Team Shanghai Alice**, it inspired us to make a game similar to those found in Touhou Project.
 The reason we chose a 2D bullet hell game over other genres is that we believe it is relatively easy to develop while still providing a good challenge for us who are new to game development.

 This is a video of a stage in Touhou 11.
 The core mechanics of our game will resemble those found in this game. https://www.youtube.com/watch?v=pGzWWQvKJOs